SemClone/community/docs/_blog/2025-12-04-catching-problematic-ai-generated-code.md

 Traditional software composition analysis (SCA) tools rely on imports, strings, exact matching or simple fuzzy hashing.
 They're designed to catch copy-paste plagiarism, not AI-mediated code transformation.

-**The result?** Tools like Dark Crow detect only 67% of GPL contamination in AI-generated code.
+**The result?** Tools like Dark Crow detect only 67% of GPL content in AI-generated code.
 Sniff manages 70%.
 That means **30%+ of your legal exposure stays hidden**, and the more serious risks are in that magical 30%.

 ## Introducing CopycatM: DNA Testing for Code